wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 </tr>
 <tr>
 <td><strong>Stopped by Server</strong></td>
-<td>The Operations for Applications subscription has ended for the customer.</td>
+<td>The Tanzu Observability subscription has ended for the customer.</td>
 </tr>
 <tr>
 <td><strong>Token Expired</strong></td>
 <td>The API token has expired.
-Applies to a VMware Cloud services API token or an Operations for Applications API token, if used for the <a href="proxies_installing.html#proxy-authentication-types">proxy authentication</a>.
+Applies to a VMware Cloud services API token or a Tanzu Observability API token, if used for the <a href="proxies_installing.html#proxy-authentication-types">proxy authentication</a>.
 You must install a new proxy.</td>
 </tr>
 </tbody>
 </table>